torquebox/torquebox.org/faq.md

 ## Will TorqueBox ever support Clojure, Python, Scala, Groovy, etc?

 Great question!
-The team is hard at work developing [Immutant](http://www.immutant.org), which brings the same enterprise-grade services found in TorqueBox to the world of Clojure.
+The team is hard at work developing [Immutant](http://www.immutant.org), which brings the same enterprise-grade services found in TorqueBox to the world of Clojure, even to the point of deploying both Ruby and Clojure apps to the same stack!

 Beyond Clojure, Python is the most interesting, and could certainly benefit from a similar initiative.

-Scala, Groovy, and any other more Java-natural language already integrate pretty well with Java application servers, so what more is there to do?
+We would welcome ideas on how best to use Scala, Groovy, or maybe even Javascript to harness the JBoss services in useful and interesting ways.
+But we have no definite plans to do so at this time.

 ## 11?
 What?